DRAN: Detailed Region-Adaptive Normalization for Conditional Image Synthesis: Abstract

 \section{Abstract}

 In recent years, conditional image synthesis has attracted growing attention due to its controllability in the image generation process.
-Although recent works have achieved realistic results, most of them fail to handle fine-grained styles with subtle details.
-To address this problem, a novel normalization module, named DRAN, is proposed.
-It learns fine-grained style representation, while maintaining the robustness to general styles.
-Specifically, we first introduce a multi-level structure, Spatiality-Aware Pyramid Pooling, to guide the model to learn coarse-to-fine features.
-Then, to adaptively fuse different levels of styles, we propose Dynamic Gating, making it possible to choose different styles according to different spatial regions.
-To evaluate the effectiveness and generalization ability of DRAN, we conduct a set of experiments on makeup transfer and semantic image synthesis.
-Quantitative and qualitative experiments show that equipped with DRAN, the baseline models are able to achieve significant improvement in complex style transfer and texture details reconstruction.
+Although recent works have achieved realistic results, most of them have difficulty handling fine-grained styles with subtle details.
+To address this problem, a novel normalization module, named Detailed Region-Adaptive Normalization~(DRAN), is proposed.
+It adaptively learns both fine-grained and coarse-grained style representations.
+Specifically, we first introduce a multi-level structure, Spatiality-aware Pyramid Pooling, to guide the model to learn coarse-to-fine features.
+Then, to adaptively fuse different levels of styles, we propose Dynamic Gating, making it possible to adaptively fuse different levels of styles according to different spatial regions.
+Finally, we collect a new makeup dataset (Makeup-Complex dataset) that contains a wide range of complex makeup styles with diverse poses and expressions.
+To evaluate the effectiveness and show the general use of our method, we conduct a set of experiments on makeup transfer and semantic image synthesis.
+Quantitative and qualitative experiments show that equipped with DRAN, simple baseline models are able to achieve promising improvements in complex style transfer and detailed texture synthesis.
+Both the code and the proposed dataset will be available at \url{https://github.com/Yueming6568/DRAN-makeup.git}.